NXX10

 3. Design

-The design of this feature is simple; we need to provide users with the ultimate level of control so that implementations need not concern themselves with the details of allocation and deallocation of Variable-Length Arrays.
+The design of this feature is simple; we need to provide users with the ultimate level of control so that implementations need not concern themselves with the details of allocation and deallocation of variable length Arrays.
 This eliminates the sole reason that VLAs were made optional in C11 to begin with; implementations of varying sizes struggled with the ability to compute the allocation.
 If the user is able to control how a VLA is allocated, then all of the most serious technical concerns for the implementation and proliferation of VLAs disappears as the user is stating they will be responsible.
 This means that even implementations that have __STDC_NO_VLA__ defined and set to 1 will still be able to access the feature, provided the user declares 2 functions visible at the point of the creation of the VLA:

 void* stdc_vla_alloc(size_t n, size_t align, size_t* out_n);